 The first level of the library is filled with new books, magazines, newspapers, a coffee shop, tourist booth and a 30-seat theater.

-The second floor houses books in foreign languages and also features a study room and a separate multi-functional event space.
+The second floor houses books a small selection of foreign language book, and also features a study room and a separate multi-functional event space.

 On the top floor, there’s a series of books that document the history of the Thai royal family along with a range of rare publications that have been donated by overseas embassies.